a-phanse/intuit_elec.github.io/_pages/cv.md

 * Indian Institute of Technology, Bombay: Research Intern [2018]
   * Pulsed Power Supplies for Electric Discharge Machining

-* COEP's Satellite Initiative: Project Manager and Power Subsystem Manager [2016-2019]
+* COEP's Satellite Initiative: Project Manager and Power Subsystem Member [2016-2019]
   * Student undergraduate team working on development of a nano-satellite
   * Part of Power Subsystem working on Power Electronics and Analog Systems of the satellite